A Guide to the Best Things to Do in Manly

 You can walk the length of the beach from Shelly to Queenscliff

-Manly Beach was the location for the first World Surfing Championships held her back in 1964.
+The first World Surfing Championships were held at Manly Beach back in 1964.

 The Main attractions in Manly

-• North Head Sanctuary – walks, views, a war memorial and a graveyard
+• North Head Sanctuary offers walks, views, a war memorial, and a graveyard.

-• Four Pines Brewery – the first smaller brewery in the area
+• Four Pines Brewery is the first smaller brewery in the area.
+You can also take a local northern beaches brewery tour.

 • Manly Distillery – Try the local gin made with ocean botanicals

-• Manly Art Gallery – A small collection with everything from ceramics to photography
+• Manly Art Gallery has a small collection with everything from ceramics to photography.

-• Manly Environment Centre – pop in to learn more about sustainability
+• Manly Environment Centre to learn more about sustainability.

-• The Sea Nymphs’ sculpture at Fairy Bower Pool
+• The sculpture of the Sea Nymphs at Fairy Bower Pool

 The beaches of Manly

-Manly offers both ocean and harbour beaches.
-The three main sections of the beach are Queenscliff, North Steyne, and South Steyne.
+Manly has both ocean and harbour beaches.
+The main sections of the ocean beach are Queenscliff, North Steyne, and South Steyne.

 Manly Beach with seagull